Project Lead: Cheryl Reardon

 - Developed the peer mentor framework, including resource materials such as mentor job descriptions, applications, and expectations for mentors and supervisors.
 Actively engaged in recruiting, selecting, and training mentors.

-- Since spring 2024, 12 peer mentors have been mentoring new employees.
+- Since spring 2024, 13 peer mentors have been mentoring new employees.

 - Conducted a mentor training session in October 2024, providing helpful resources for mentors to use during their check-in sessions with new employees.
+A second training will be held in June 2025.

 - The project manager participated in educational facility tours and departmental staff meetings in the Office of Animal Resources and University Housing and Dining to understand operational processes and staff dynamics.